 The interface could have been more comfortable.
 I've seen better NPC routines in other RPGs.
 Some quests are under-written, some others are just plain and a bit out of place.
 The engine does show its age, and character graphics and animations are rather bland.

 The whole idea for the story line is perhaps a bit questionable; I, for once, could never understand why the protagonist of the game suddenly decided to get involved with high politics.
 I always imagined him as a regular guy, someone who tries to stay away from all this stuff.
 You'll have to choose sides, volens-nolens; you can't just walk away from the political struggle if you want to complete the game.
 But that's really nitpicking.

-.
+New Vegas is the most perfectly crafted, balanced, satisfying, and addictive RPG I've experienced since Fallout 2.
 For the first time, all the greatness of the timeless RPG classics of the past has been successfully translated into immersive, physically entangling 3D.
-New Vegas

 New Vegas is a RPG dream coming true.